jonrcrowell/markdown-cheatsheet/README.md

 four

+You can also set line breaks with a double-space at the end of a line.
+Let's see if this actually works.
+It does!
+(There is a double-space at the end of the line above.)

 ## Bold and Italics

 Surrounding text with asterisks or underscores will _italicize_ or **bold** the text.
 A single _asterisk_ or _underscore_ on either side of the text will italicize it, and two **asterisks** or **underscores** on either side bolds the text.